seanstephenbrian/lead-block/api/README.md

 to render pages for the custom admin dashboard.

-the express api is set up to handle traffic to the root directory and to /admin and /articles routes/sub-routes and various other one-off paths.
+the express api is set up to handle traffic to the root directory and to /admin and /articles routes and various other one-off paths.

 the api uses mongoose middleware to make the appropriate requests to mongodb. if requesting content, it processes the results and returns them to the react front-end for rendering.